 As the old saying goes, “What happens at Grandma’s stays at Grandma’s!”
 Being a grandparent is perhaps one of life’s greatest joys – a way to experience once again the satisfaction of spending quality time and doting on the children in your life; only this time around, they are your children’s children, and so the relationships are that much sweeter.

 Grandparents Day is September 13 and it is a fantastic opportunity to reflect on the significant role grandparents play in the lives of grandchildren, and the many emotional benefits grandchildren receive when they can forge a strong bond with their grandparents – and, vice versa.
-For example:
+Contact us online or call us at 314-432-4312 to learn more from our professional senior caregivers.

 Positive Benefits for Grandkids: